201d8-team1/Documentation/SOPs/Windows_10_Endpoint_Security_SOP.md

 ### 2. Responsibilities:

-   IT will configure the security setting for all Harvest Haven computers with Windows 10 Pro installations.
+   MSP will configure the security settings for all Harvest Haven computers with Windows 10 Pro installations.

 ### 3. Definitions and Abbreviations:

-   [List key terms, acronyms, and abbreviations used in the SOP.]
+   N/A

 ### 4. Procedure:

-A. Verify Windows Defender Antivirus running and real time protection is active, if not activate it.
+A. Verify active Windows Defender Antivirus and real time protection, if not activate it.

    1. Open Windows Security.

-   2. Select Virus and threat Protection.
+   2. Select Virus and Threat Protection.

-   3. Verify No current threats under current threats.
+   3. Verify no current threats under Current Threats.

    4. Verify no action needed under Virus and Threat Protection Settings.
 If action is needed select and follow prompts.